muneef-dev/library-management-system/README.md

 * ### As a developer
 Performed read and update the crud function, as you can see below.

+## Description of function

+`Crud class` helps to execute SQL queries safely by handling parameter binding and query execution, making database interactions easier and more strong.

+`DbConnection class` ensures that our application has a single, reusable connection to the MySQL database, making it easy to perform database operations without having to repeatedly establish connections.

+`loadMembersIntoTable()` function fetches member information from the database and displays it in a table format on the screen through the GUI

+`update()` function updates the details of a member in the database, shows a success message, resets the form, and refreshes the displayed member list.

+When press the `Search button`:

+* It tries to find a member in the database using their ID.
+* If found, it shows the member's details in the form and prepares the form for updating.
+* If not found, it lets know that the member was not found.

 ## Code Snippets